monkphin/Colour-Forge/README.md

   </details>

 ## About Page
-The about page offers new visitor information about the core function and features of the site, giving them reasons why they as a miniature painter may want to sign up and use the service.
-It advertises the fact that any recipes they create can be shared freely and be seen by anyone as well as suggesting some scenarios where the site could offer some useful functionality.
+The About page offers new visitors information about the sites core functions and features, highlighting the benefits for miniature painters who choose sign up and use the service.
+It advertises the fact that any recipes on the site can be shared freely and be seen by anyone as well as suggesting some scenarios where the site could offer some useful functionality.

 <details>
 <summary>About Page Logged out</summary>